luciotato/LiteScript/ast.lite.md

 **lock** marks this class as locked, meaning we are certain this is the correct class for the given syntax.
-For example, if the `FunctionExpression` class sees the IDENTIFIER `function`, we are certain this is the correct class to use.
+For example, if the `FunctionExpression` class sees the IDENTIFIER `function`, we are certain this is the rigth class to use.
 Once locked, any invalid syntax causes compilation to fail.

-`lock` can be called multiple times to update the line number.
-If a node spans multiple lines, this is useful because the line number is reported in the error message.

         me.locked = on // `on` is alias for `true`

-method toString()
-        return typeof me

 method throwError(msg)
 ----------------------